-My basic guaranty for all puppies extends to 12 months of age for genetic defects.
+If a genetic disease arises that is not caused by environmental conditions at the new owner's property during the first year, I will either provide a refund for return of the puppy or half the purchase price if the new owner keeps the dog.
 If a licensed, practicing veterinarian certifies that a genetc problem exists, I will take the puppy back if: (i) the puppy has never been bred; (ii) a licensed practicing veterinarian certifies that a serious genetic defect exists that requires medical treatment (plus DNA test if available); and (iii) I get a copy of the tests and analyses to verify the conclusion with my veterinarian.
 In that case, I will take back the puppy and refund: (i) the purchase price, assuming the puppy is in other ways in good health; or (ii) the purchase price, less any medical expenses for other problems that the puppy may have developed while in the care of the new owner, which was not caused by the defect.
 If the new owner would rather keep the pup with the defect, I will contribute up to one-half of the purchase price for medical treatment for the defect, directly to the service provider, if a licensed and certified facility.

 -- AKC Registration Certificate in the new owners' names with "limited" registration, meaning that no pups produced by a dog with Limited Registration can be registered with the AKC.
-In this way, we try to prevent uncontrolled breeding of dogs by people who do not adhere to appropriate breeding practices (AKC registration cost is $30-$63.99).
+In this way, we try to prevent uncontrolled breeding of dogs by people who do not adhere to appropriate breeding practices.

--- AKC Reunite registration of microchip for life in the new owners' names and addresses (AKC Reunite cost $15).
+-- AKC Reunite registration of microchip for life in the new owners' names and address.

--- Two coccidiocide treatments, using Toltrazuril, at 7 and 9 weeks (vets do not give this treatment).
+-- Two coccidiocide treatments, using Toltrazuril, at 7 and 9 weeks.